dimka40185/GIGABYTE-Z590-GAMING-X-I5-11400/README.md

 # What is working #
-**SMBIOS MacPro7,1 with full h264/h265 hardware encoding
+1.SMBIOS MacPro7,1 with full h264/h265 hardware encoding
-Audio: It is started by the Apple ALC layout 12 kext Wifi/BT Broadcom BCM943602CS for macOS Compatibilty USB-ports.
+2.Audio: It is started by the Apple ALC layout 12 kext Wifi/BT Broadcom BCM943602CS for macOS Compatibilty USB-ports.
 Have created my custom USB port mapping with USBMap.command